-Microsatellite instability/mismatch repair deficiency (dMMR) status and PD-L1 expression have been used as predictive biomarkers for checkpoint inhibitor therapy since the United States Food and Drug Administration (FDA) approved pembrolizumab for the treatment of microsatellite instability high (MSI-H) or PD-L1 positive unresectable or metastatic gastric cancers.6 While MSI status has been highly predictive of response to PD-1 pathway blockage in several clinical trials, the value of

-PD-L1 expression in selecting patients for checkpoint inhibitors in oesophageal and gastric cancer needs to be further investigated.
+Microsatellite instability (MSI)/mismatch repair deficiency (dMMR) status and PD-L1 expression have been used as predictive biomarkers for checkpoint inhibitor therapy since the United States (US) Food and Drug Administration (FDA) approved pembrolizumab for the treatment of patients with MSI-high (MSI-H) or PD-L1 positive unresectable or metastatic gastric cancers.6 While MSI status has been highly predictive of response to PD-1 pathway blockage in several clinical trials, the value of PD-L1 expression in selecting patients for checkpoint inhibitors in oesophageal and gastric cancer needs to be further investigated.

-Approximately 40% of gastric/oesophageal cancers express PD-L1.
+Approximately 40% of gastric/oesophageal cancers express PD-L1 based on the combined positive score (CPS).
 Unlike other malignancies (i.e., non-small cell lung cancer), PD-L1 expression in gastric/oesophageal cancers is mainly observed in immune cells.
-The combined positive score (CPS), which takes into account PD-L1 expression by both tumour cells and tumour-associated immune cells, was developed and refined for scoring gastric and oesophageal cancers.7 CPS is calculated by dividing the total number of PD-L1 positive cells (including tumour and immune cells) by the total number of viable tumour cells.
+The CPS, which takes into account PD-L1 expression by both tumour cells and tumour-associated immune cells, was developed and refined for scoring gastric and oesophageal cancers.7 CPS is calculated by dividing the total number of PD-L1 positive cells (including tumour and immune cells) by the total number of viable tumour cells.
 A CPS \geq 1 as determined by an FDA-approved companion diagnostic test (the Dako PD-L1 IHC 22C3 PharmDx Assay) is currently used to classify a tumour as PD-L1 positive.
-A low overall response rate (ORR) has been reported when using a CPS cutoff of <1.8 Many studies are ongoing to investigate whether the ORR can be improved by using a different cutoff.
+A low overall response rate (ORR) has been reported when using a CPS cutoff of <1.8 Practices may differ in other countries.
+Studies are ongoing to investigate whether the ORR can be improved by using a different cutoff.

-Microsatellite status of a tumour can be determined by either polymerase chain reaction (PCR)based MSI testing or by IHC stains for MLH1, MSH2, MSH6 and PMS2.
+DNA mismatch repair defect can be determined by either polymerase chain reaction (PCR)-based MSI testing or by IHC stains for MLH1, MSH2, MSH6 and PMS2.
 Mismatch repair (MMR) IHC may be reported using the template outlined in Table 8.9 MSI-high/dMMR is seen in 8-25% of gastric cancer.
 While some of MSI-high/dMMR gastric cancers result from hypermethylation of MLH1 promotor, others develop in association with Lynch syndrome, which is caused by germline mutations in one of the mismatch repair genes, namely MLH1, MSH2, MSH6 and PMS2 or rarely EPCAM.
-Germline mutational analyses are recommended for individuals suspicious for Lynch syndrome.
+Germline mutational analyses can be performed if there is a suspicion of Lynch syndrome.